 In the 21st century, when the borders are as open as never before, when people travel and move abroad a lot, this is something humanity needs to except and seriously think about.
-People should learn to live with the people of another nations and races peacefully, with open minds, without thinking of them as “different”.
+People should learn to live with people of another nations and races peacefully, with open minds, without thinking of them as “different”.
 Some countries, that have many immigrants already or/and psychology of tolerance, are few steps ahead in this, though, problems do happen there as well.
 But some countries (India and Russia, both, according to me, can be included in this list) don’t seem to be mentally too much open and prepared to see immigrants as JUST people.
 People can be open for tourists but still treat immigrants with racism, or just “not like us”, as the result immigrants face: psychological isolation, segregation, assimilation of the new culture except of integration etc. (I will explain what all these phenomenons mean in my posts).
 And it all just because HISTORICALLY cultures, religions and even our looks were formed differently and we actually didn’t really choose our differences, we just happened to be born and raised in it.
 Isn’t it crazy to think about from such perspective?
 While our bodies and psychics work quite the same way, we keep focusing on those small differences, which were mostly created by people themselves….

-And information on modeling in India (little bit off topic but I wanted to share my experiences which can be helpful to upcoming models) – you can find it Here.
+And information on modeling in India, to share my experiences with upcoming models – Click Here.

 Thanks for staying with me!